glroyal/litebox/README.md

 We define a **SuperHD display** to be any device with a devicePixelRatio > 1, and a **SuperHD rendition** to be any rendition on a SuperHD display in which there is a 1:1 ratio of image pixels to screen pixels.

-**Fixed Size Mode** always scales photos to the presentation size, even if the browser has to upsample the image to fit.
+**Constant Size Mode** always scales photos to the presentation size, even if the browser has to upsample the image to fit.
 This mode is used primarily for thumbnails, because upsampling only occurs in the event that the native size of an image is smaller than the presentation size, which is a rare but possible event.

-**Fixed Density Mode** always scales photos to the (presentation size * devicePixelRatio).
+**Constant Density Mode** always scales photos to the (presentation size * devicePixelRatio).
 It will always render an image in SuperHD on a SuperHD display, but the image dimensions may be smaller than the presentation size.

 ### notes